choutsugi/digit-recognizer/README.md

 ## What's this?

 This is a simple handwritten number recognizer (toy project) implemented in Python.
 You can write numbers with a mouse or touchpad and then click the recognize button to recognize them.
-The effect is as follows:
+The example is as follows:

 ![example](./tmp/2019.png)